How to Tie Tippet to Leader

 What's With the Xs?

-Leader and tippet material strength are ranked from 0X to 7X.
-What's with the “X.” Does it pertain to the line's strength?
+Leader and tippet material strength is ranked from 0X to 7X.
+What's with the “X”?
+Does it pertain to the line's strength?

-For the most part, the number and X is an arbitrary marking that helps anglers choose the correct leader and tippet for their application.
+For the most part, the number and X is an arbitrary marking that helps anglers choose the correct leader and tippet for their application, but it is worth noting that lines go through a laboratory test to confirm their ratings are accurate.
 When it comes to tippet, what anglers care about is diameter, stiffness, and strength.
-Since the diameter is in millimeters and the test strength can be abstract, line companies have adopted a numeral-X to communicate information about the material.
+Since the diameter is in millimeters and the test strength can be abstract, line companies have adopted a numeral X to communicate information about the material.
 It is important to remember, 0X is the strongest, while 7X is the least strong.

 Does Tippet Go Bad?